 A tian is a shallow French earthenware baking dish, as well as the name of the roasted vegetable dish often made in it and baked in an oven.
 The dish is native to Provence and can be constructed in beautifully arranged layers to provide a pleasing appearance as well as flavor.

 The traditional tian dish is shaped like a shallow truncated cone, wide at the top and narrowing to the bottom.
 It is made from earthenware and may be colorfully glazed on the inside and unglazed on the outside.
 It is used as a baking dish in the oven.
-It is not as deep as a casserole and differs from a casserole in its conical shape.
+It is not as deep as a casserole dish and differs from a casserole dish in its conical shape.

 Tian as a dish usually refers to a mixture of roasted vegetables cooking in a shallow dish, often with cheese or au gratin.
 This dish derives its name from the large, round, earthenware cooking pot used in Provence, France, but it may be cooked in any available baking dish.

 Vegetable tians are the most commonly seen recipes, but meat can also be included.
 Often the meat would be ground or diced and cooked before adding to the layered vegetables.
-The flavors of Provence are usually featured, and the dish labeled Provençal

 Tian recipes traditionally have no added liquid, with the vegetables themselves providing the moisture in the dish.